About Ruth and Robert Conway

-"Our students will become the true beneficiaries of Bob and Ruth's vision and generosity," says Xavier President Michael J. Graham, S.J.
-"We are a better institution because of their contributions and are extremely grateful for their commitment and generosity."
+"Our students will become the true beneficiaries of Bob and Ruth's vision and generosity," said Xavier’s president, Michael J. Graham, SJ, at the time of the Institute’s founding in 2009, "…we are a better institution because of their contributions and are extremely grateful for their commitment and generosity."

-Ruth Conway joins her husband in her enthusiasm for Xavier.
-Together, they have supported the University in many ways, from the All for One Club to the landmark exhibit "A Blessing to One Another: Pope John Paul II and the Jewish People."
+Mr. and Mrs. Conway supported the University in many ways, from the All for One Club to the landmark exhibit.
+A Blessing to One Another: Pope John Paul II and the Jewish People."